 - 2.1.
 Use the MUNICIPALITY as an active learning and training environment, - 2.2.
 Provide students with opportunities to acquire skills and experience in their respective fields, - 2.3.
-Contribute towards developing a new cadre of competent and committed future employees for a people oriented service, - 2.4.
+Contribute towards developing a new cadre of competent and committed future employees for a people-oriented service, - 2.4.
 Develop the employability skills of students and improve their ability to find employment both in the private and public sector, - 2.5.
-Offer insights into future employment opportunities, - 2.6.
-Assist students to evaluate their career options, - 2.7.
+Offer registration assistance to best performing leaners per ward. - 2.6.
+Assist students to evaluate their career options. - 2.7.
 Improve the foundations for human development, - 2.8.
-Improving the supply of high quality skills (particularly scarce skills), which are more responsive to societal and economic needs, and - 2.9.
-Increasing the MUNICIPALITY's participation in life long learning,
+Improving the supply of high-quality skills (particularly scarce skills), which are more responsive to societal and economic needs, and - 2.9.
+Increasing the MUNICIPALITY's participation in lifelong learning,